menlodoug/Final_Project/technology.md

 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 ## Database Storage
-Mongo is the database we intend to use, and we will integrate Flask to display the data.
+Postgres is the database we intend to use, and we will integrate data from the database into our machine learning model.
+The data tables can be exported as csv files to use in Tableau to display the data in a dashboard.

 ## Machine Learning
-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.
+SciKitLearn is the Machine Learning library we'll be using to create a classifier, encode data, split data in to test and train data sets, scale the data, and test varying machine learning models for making future data predictions.

 ## Dashboard
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+Tableau will be used to display the data in a fully functioning interactive dashboard.
+It will be hosted on https://public.tableau.com.